 WHB and WTCN [Minneapolis] applications, thrice heard from 1941-1944 with WGN Chicago, KIRO Seattle, KMPC Los Angeles and applicant for new Dallas station participating as intervenors, involved intricate engineering problems, later were involved with applications of KCMO Kansas City, KOAM Pittsburg, Kans., and KGNC Amarillo for facilities changes.

 WTCN, then at 1280 kHz fulltime, had also applied for 710 kHz, as had KGNC.
 KIRO and KMPC were already on 710 kHz.
-KCMO wanted to move to 810 KHz and KOAM wanted to move to 860 KHz from 810 KHz.
+KCMO wanted to move to 810 KHz and KOAM wanted to move to 860 KHz from 810 KHz to allow KCMO to move to 810.

 Finally, on August 2, 1946, the FCC granted WHB 5 kilowatts fulltime at 710, directional day and night, later increased to 10 kilowatts daytime.